videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/integrate-hls/stop-hls.md

 ## Event associated with HLS

-- **hls-state-changed** - Whenever meeting HLS state changes, then `hls-state-changed` event will trigger.
+- **hls-state-changed** - The `hls-state-changed` event is triggered whenever the state of meeting HLS changes.

 - You will get `HLS_STOPPING` and `HLS_STOPPED` status on calling `stopHls()`.